Alice Springs Motorhome Rental, NT

 A Journey to Ayers Rock by Motorhome

-As you will often be traveling on lonely roads with your motorhome hire in Alice Springs, it is important to plan your journeys carefully.
+As you will often be traveling on lonely roads with your motorhome hire in Alice Springs; it is important to plan your journeys carefully.
 It is in this empty vastness though where some of Australia’s mythical natural attractions can be found, so a careful pre-departure planning will go a long way for a safe and enjoyable road trip.

-Uluru, known as one of Australia’s most famous landmarks, Ayers Rock, is 290 miles southwest by motorhome rental in Alice Springs.
+Uluru, known as one of Australia’s most famous landmarks, Ayers Rock, is 290 miles southwest by motorhome rental from Alice Springs.
 This solitary rock towers 348 meters above the scrubland and no matter how many pictures of it you have seen, nothing will prepare you for the grandness of this natural monument.

 The Olgas and King’s Canyon by Campervan

 Just 35 kilometers west of Uluru is Kata Tjuta, or the Olgas, a group of 36 rocks that stand shoulder to shoulder, creating some very steep sided gorges and deep valleys.
 As most tourists can often be found at the foot of Uluru, the more intrepid traveller will be rewarded with this magnificent natural monument in relative peace.

 Midway between Alice Springs and Uluru is King’s Canyon.
 With your campervan hire or RV rentals, you can get some spectacular views of the canyon by taking the King’s creek trail or the more strenuous King’s Canyon Rim walk that leads to the Garden of Eden, a lush pocket of vegetation around a natural pool.

 See Aboriginal Rock Carvings from Alice Springs